esm7/obsidian-vimrc-support/README.md

 Note that this plugin is **not** the Vim support of Obsidian -- that support is built-in and you can perfectly use Obsidian in Vim mode without this plugin.
 This plugin merely implements the ability to load a persistent configuration and adds a few extras.

-## Maintainer Needed

-While I am still around for some urgent fixes, especially when the plugin stops working due to Obsidian API changes API, I am no longer able to give it the attention it deserves.

-Anyone who wishes to take over, please message me.

 ## Usage